Pseudogap in underdoped Ba$_{1-x}$K$_{x}$Fe$_{2}$As$_{2}$ as seen via optical conductivity

 The real part of the optical conductivity $\sigma_{1}(\omega)$ was determined by Kramers-Kronig analysis of the measured reflectivity.

 Figure \ref{Sigma1} shows $\sigma_{1}(\omega)$ at different temperatures for the two samples.
 The zero frequency extrapolations of $\sigma_{1}(\omega)$ represent the inverse dc resistivity of the sample, shown as blue solid squares in Fig.~\ref{RT}, which are in good agreement with the transport measurement.
 The top panel of Fig.~\ref{Sigma1} shows $\sigma_{1}(\omega)$ for \BKFAx\ ($x = 0.2$) below 1700\icm.
 At 150 K and 125 K, hence above $T_{\it SDW}$, a Drude-like metallic response dominates the low frequency optical conductivity.
-Below $T_{\it SDW}$, $\sigma_{1}(\omega)$ below about 650 \icm\ is severely suppressed.
-Meanwhile, it increases in a higher energy scale from 650 \icm\ to 1700 \icm.
-The optical conductivity for the normal state and that for the SDW state just below $T_{\it SDW}$ show an intersection point at about 650 \icm.
-As the temperature decreases, both the low energy spectral suppression and the high energy bulge become stronger; and the intersection point moves to a higher energy scale.
+Below $T_{\it SDW}$, $\sigma_{1}(\omega)$ below about 650\icm\ is severely suppressed.
+Meanwhile, it increases in a higher energy scale from 650\icm\ to 1700\icm.
+The optical conductivity for the normal state and that for the SDW state just below $T_{\it SDW}$ show an intersection point at about 650\icm.
+As the temperature decreases, both the low energy spectral suppression and the high energy bulge become stronger, resulting in a prominent peak at about 840\icm.
 This spectral evolution manifests the behavior of the SDW gap in this material: transfer of low frequency spectral weight to high frequencies.
-If we take the intersection points as an estimative of the gap values, we can see that the gap increases with decreasing temperature.
-Below $T^{\ast} \sim 75$~K, a second suppression in the optical conductivity below roughly 110\icm\ with a bulge extending from about 110\icm\ to 250\icm\ sets in and develops with the temperature decrease, implying the opening of the pseudogap on the Fermi surface.
+If we take the peak position as an estimate of the gap value, we can see that the gap increases with decreasing temperature.
+The effect of the SDW transition on optical conductivity has been well established in the parent \BFA, \cite{Hu2008,Nakajima2010,Pfuner2009} which is characterized by two distinct SDW gaps, associated with different Fermi surfaces, at 360 and 890\icm, respectively.

+Below $T^{\ast} \sim 75$~K, a second suppression in the optical conductivity sets in below roughly 110\icm\ with a bulge extending from about 110\icm\ to 250\icm, implying the opening of the pseudogap on the Fermi surface.
 The inset of Fig.~\ref{Sigma1} shows the enlarged view of the low temperature optical conductivity at low frequencies, where the pseudogap is seen more clearly.
-This pseudogap is unlikely due to the SDW transition as (i) it opens at 75 K, well below $T_{\it SDW}$ and (ii) it redistributes spectral weight at a different, smaller energy scale.
+This pseudogap is unlikely due to the SDW transition as (i) it opens at a temperature between 50 K and 75 K, well below $T_{\it SDW}$ and (ii) it redistributes spectral weight at a different, much lower energy scale, which is about the energy scale of the superconducting gap in the optimally doped \BKFA. \cite{Li2008,Charnukha2011a,Dai2011}